 Until now, CleverChatty only supported STDIO and SSE (Server-Sent Events) as transport protocols for connecting with MCP servers.
 With the latest update, it now supports Streamable HTTP, expanding compatibility and flexibility.

-## 🚀 How to Use Streamable HTTP in CleverChatty
+🚀 How to Use Streamable HTTP in CleverChatty

-Streamable HTTP is now the **default transport method** when the `transport` field is omitted but a `url` is present in the config file.
+Streamable HTTP is now the default transport method when the transport

-To use **SSE**, explicitly set `"transport": "sse"`.
+To use SSE, explicitly set "transport": "sse"

-### ✅ Example Configuration
+✅ Example Configuration

 {